 All six objectives were met for this project.
 Objective two identified that there was no statistically significant (p=/>0.05) difference in student knowledge between pre-and -post-simulation intervention, as knowledge scores remained relatively unchanged for both groups.
 Objective three found that there was statistical significance (p=/

 © Sandra A. King

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 King, Sandra A., "Can Simulation Utilizing Standardized Patients Ease Anxiety and Enhance Self-efficacy in Nursing Students Working With Patients Experiencing Mental Illness?
 A Pilot Study."
 (2017).
-All Regis University Theses.
+Student Publications.
 836.